clintval/vartovcf/README.md

 Features:

 - Unlike the Perl script bundled with VarDict, this tool streams record-by-record
-- Variants are output unsorted and a subsequent call to picard SortVcf is recommended
+- Output VCF records are unsorted and a call to `picard SortVcf` is advised
-- Compatibility with the VCF specification v4.2
+- The output is compatible with the VCF v4.2 specification

+**Currently under Development**